Spen Valley Line

 The Spen Valley Line (also known as the Mirfield and Low Moor railway) was a railway that connected with through the Spen Valley in West Yorkshire, England.
 Opened up by the Lancashire and Yorkshire Railway in 1847, with full opening to Low Moor in 1848, the line served a busy industrial and textile area (known as the Heavy Woollen District (HWD)) and allowed a connection for trains between and Bradford.
-The line was absorbed by the London & North Western Railway, the London Midland and Scottish Railway (LMS) (on grouping) and British Railways on Nationalisation.
+The line was absorbed by the London and North Western Railway, the London, Midland and Scottish Railway (LMS) (on grouping) and British Railways on nationalisation.
 A separate link between and that opened later and was known as the Ravensthorpe Branch, allowed through running to Wakefield and beyond.
 The line was closed down to passengers in 1965 with freight continuing sporadically until 1981.
-A Spur onto the former Leeds New Line from the Ravensthorpe Branch kept the very southern end open until the late 1980s.
+A spur onto the former Leeds New Line from the Ravensthorpe Branch kept the very southern end open until the late 1980s.
 The majority of the route is now the Spen Valley Greenway cycle path.

 History

-The railway was first proposed by the West Riding Union Railway (WRUR), who submitted a bill to parliament in 1846 to build 45 mi of railways around the south west of Bradford connecting with Halifax, Huddersfield and Mirfield.
-The WRUR was absorbed by the Manchester & Leeds Railway, who in turn became a constituent of the Lancashire & Yorkshire Railway a year later.
+The railway was first proposed by the West Riding Union Railways (WRUR), who submitted a bill to parliament in 1846 to build 45 mi of railways around the south west of Bradford connecting with Halifax, Huddersfield and Mirfield.
+The WRUR was absorbed by the Manchester and Leeds Railway, who in turn became a constituent of the Lancashire and Yorkshire Railway (L&YR) a year later.
 The railway's initial section between Mirfield and opened in 1847, with full opening to Low Moor in July 1848.
 However, it would be two years before through running was achieved from Low Moor into Bradford, so Low Moor acted as the northern terminus; delays in tunnelling under the hill at Bowling meant that the section to did not open until May 1850.

 The distance of the line extended to almost 7 mi between the two points with a small 2+1/2 mi spur extending from Heckmondwike to Thornhill that had one intermediate station at Ravensthorpe.
-This was part of the original WRUR bill passed in August 1846, but abandoned by the L&Y on grounds of cost.
+This was part of the original WRUR bill passed in August 1846, but abandoned by the L&YR on grounds of cost.
 Because of the need to reverse at Mirfield to head towards the Wakefield direction, the 1846 plan for the line between Heckmondwike and Thornhill was re-submitted to parliament and approved.
 The line opened to traffic in June 1869.